elastos/Elastos.Community/ElastosBountyProgram/front-end/docs/main/structure/token-fund-team.md

 ### Key Rules

-1. **Project Selection** - the CRC and the Token Fund Team will both select an equal number of projects to fund from a pool of qualified projects.
+1. **Project Selection** - the CRC and the Token Fund Team will both be allowed to select projects to fund from a pool of qualified projects.
-To ensure a healthy selection of candidates, the CRC can only select up to 35% of the candidates and the Token Fund Team may select another 35% (rounded down).
+To ensure a healthy selection of candidates only 70% of the qualified projects can be selected, forcing the Token Fund Team to provide more choices.
+Of the 70%, the CRC can optionally select up to half personally, the remaining allotment is left to the Token Fund Team - all fractions are handled by **bankers rounding**.
+*E.g. 20 qualified projects, CRC selects up to 7, Team selects remaining 7.
+Or if CRC selects 5, thus the Team can select 9 projects.*

 ?> Feel free to comment on this ratio, or if the Council should even be allowed to choose candidates.
 I believe Kevin would prefer to be involved in selecting at least a couple candidates, but Rebecca originally envisioned the team make all selections.